Boyle-Lab/minimera/DOCUMENTATION.markdown

     Minimum mean Q\-score, reads with a mean Q\-score less than this will be classified as failed and not analyzed for foldback finding (default: 9.0).

+*   `--dorado-mean-qscore`

+    Compute mean Q\-score using the same method as Dorado (i.e. dropping the first 60 bases first).

+*   `--simple-mean-qscore`

+    Compute mean Q\-score as a simple mean of Q\-score probabilities (the default).

 *   `--monotony-threshold=X`

     Monotony score above which reads will be classified as failed and not